757btc/757btc.github.io/education.markdown

 ## My First Bitcoin
 ##### My First Bitcoin PDF Slides - Chapters 1-3:
 My First Bitcoin educational series created by the Bitcoin friendly plebs in El Salvador.
 It’s an open source program focused on teaching people about Bitcoin, money and saving your wealth.
-These are the slides presented at the [2024 November meetup Recap](/meetups/2024/11/15/November-Meetup-Recap.html)
+These are the [slides](assets/education/ES_Bitcoin_Diploma.pdf)presented at the [2024 November meetup Recap](/meetups/2024/11/15/November-Meetup-Recap.html)
 - <a href="/assets/education/ES_Bitcoin_Diploma.pdf" target="_blank">My First Bitcoin</a>

 ## Education Series